 Tri-County is a political subdivision, supported partially by tax revenue from those who own property within the district's boundaries.
 The remainder of our operating budget is funded by revenue received from billing for services rendered.

-The district is governed by a five-person board of directors, who are elected by the voters in their sub-district to serve six-year terms.
+The district is governed by a six-person board of directors, who are elected by the voters in their sub-district to serve two-year terms.
 The day-to-day operations are managed by an executive director whose office is inside the ambulance headquarters.
 We also employ a part-time secretary to assist with billing, collections, and other financial operations.

 Tri-County Ambulance provides Advanced Life Support emergency medical care 24 hours a day, every day of the year.
 From 8 a.m. until 10:00 p.m., two ambulances are on call, staffed by two-person crews usually consisting of a paramedic and an EMT.
 From 10:00 p.m. until 8 a.m. one ambulance, staffed by two paramedics, is ready to respond.